|Typically Open:||Year Round|

 This is an awesome trail within the 5 Mile Recreation Area that takes you up to 2 incredible viewpoints overlooking just about every direction.
 "The Snakes" as the locals call it, consists of Rattlesnake, Constrictor, Bullsnake and more recently Sidewinder and Sidewinder Exit, but rarely do people run many of the hundreds of spurs in the area.
 This is one of those rarely used routes.
 It is a fun challenge for just about any vehicle.
 Due to its steep ascent, just about everyone will spin a tire or two trying to reach the top of the initial climb.
 After the first viewpoint overlooking The Pony Express, the trail gets much easier and a bit more used, but that won't take away from the surprise at the end of this gem.

 The trailhead may be a bit tricky to see.
 It will be a northerly turn off of a well-used trail.
-The Climb does not initially look like an established trail, but it's there.
 The start of the trail will give you a good quick example of the type of terrain you will be tackling in the main climb, which is just around the corner.
-Be sure to keep momentum and do not lay down the skinny pedal with anybody too close behind you!
+Be sure to keep momentum through the steeper sections.

 If you have made it this far, you shouldn't have any more problems.
 That steep initial climb is the hardest part.
 Once you reach the top, you get great views of The Pony Express out to the west.
 You may even get a chance to see some military aircraft flying around the area, generally flying pretty low.
 You can also turn around and overlook the valley to the east.